gm-core/gdash/README.md

 ### `_type_of(value)`

-Returns the variable type of the given argument
+Returns the variable type of the given argument as a string.

+> *Note*: Works exactly as the native typeof(), though refers to `number` as `real` to be more consistent with GM:S terminology

 ```gml
 @param {*} value A variable to check the type of